-Approved at a meeting of the Board of Governors on 2 May 2016
+Approved at a meeting of the Board of Governors on May 2, 2016

 CHAPTER 1 – ADMINISTRATIVE STRUCTURE

-The Board of Governors is responsible for the operation, finances, and assets of the University.
+The Board of Governors is responsible for the operation, finances and assets of the University.
 The Board of Governors shall uphold the mission and role of the University pursuant to the University Charter and shall at all times respect the University’s academic independence.
 The Board of Governors has the authority to appoint and dismiss the Rector.
 The Chair of the Board of Governors shall negotiate the terms of the Rector’s employment on behalf of the Board.

 The Rector is responsible for the management and operation of the University under the authority of the Board of Governors and is accountable to the Board.
 S/he has a responsibility to ensure that working arrangements are consistent with the role, objectives and quality requirements of the University.
 The Rector has the authority to appoint and dismiss employees.
 The Rector is responsible for the finances of the University under the authority of the Board of Governors.
-S/he must submit a financial and operating plan for the coming fiscal year to the Board of Governors in due time for making it possible to be discussed at two meetings of the Board prior to the turn of the year.
-The Rector is the University’s representative in external relations and takes the initiative in policy-making and development activities.
-The Rector is responsible for quality management at the University.
-The Rector manages the day-to-day operation of the University; however, s/he will consult with the Chair of the Board of Governors between meetings of the Board on all decisions regarding policy or extraordinary decisions.
-Such decisions shall be submitted to the Board of Governors at the first possible opportunity.
+S/he must submit a financial and operating plan for the coming fiscal year to the Board of Governors in a timely enough manner for the Board to be able to discuss the plan at two meetings of the Board prior to the end of the calendar year.

 The Rector appoints her/his substitute from among the University’s academic employees.